isomerpages/mlaw-corp/news/others/_posts/2021-05-31-Commencement-of-Protection-from-Harassment-Court-on-1-June-2021.md

 {:start="2"}
 2. The PHC is a specialist court dedicated to dealing with harassment matters, whether online or offline.
 The PHC will have oversight of all criminal and civil cases under the Protection from Harassment Act (“POHA”).
 With the operationalisation of the PHC:
     <br>•	Expedited Protection Orders (EPO) applications are targeted to be heard within 48 to 72 hours of application, and within 24 hours where there is a risk of violence or actual violence.
-Protection Orders (PO) applications are targeted to be heard within 4 weeks.</br>
+Protection Orders (PO) applications are targeted to be heard within 4 weeks.
-    <br>•	A simplified process, at a lower cost, will apply to certain types of POHA applications.</br>
+    <br>•	A simplified process, at a lower cost, will apply to certain types of POHA applications.
-    <br>•	Judges will be specially trained to deal with harassment matters.</br>
+    <br>•	Judges will be specially trained to deal with harassment matters.

 **Background**